Phong-Kaster/Lockscreen-Styled-Notification/README.md

 Have you ever seen applications that can send their notification that overrides device's lookscreen?

 Perhaps, you are think that it is complicated to impletement this function.
 Don't worry, because together, we will go into detail to build this function.
-Generally speaking, it is just sending normal notification and the different is content of the notification.
+Generally speaking, it is just sending normal notification and the difference is content of notification.
 Here is an activity instead of a notification.

 <p align="center">
     <img src="./photo/photo_01.png" width="320" />
 </p>
 <h3 align="center">

-***LOOK LIKE AS DEVICE'S LOCKSCREEN?
+***LOOK LIKE DEVICE'S LOCKSCREEN?
 ACTUALLY, IT IS A NOTIFICATION 😊***
 </h3>

 # [**Implementation**](#implementation)

 ## [**1.
 Define permissions in Android Manefest**](#1-define-permission-in-android)

-First of all, to send notifications.
-We need some run-time permissions to can access system and schedule what content and when we send notifications.
-There permissions below is all we need to do it
+First of all, to send notifications, we need some run-time permissions to can access system and schedule what content and when we send notifications.
+The permissions below is all we need to do it

 ```
 <!-- For firing notification on Android 13 -->